KxSystems/docs/docs/ref/cond.md

 !!! warning "Cond is not supported inside [qSQL queries](../basics/qsql.md)."

     Instead, use [Vector Conditional](vector-conditional.md).

+## Left domain

+The domain of the first argument, `x`, is any integer-based type.

+!!! warning "In future versions Cond may signal an error with non-integer types."

 ## Assigning a local variable within a code branch